skyronic/laravel-file-generator/README.md

 ```
 # Set to default value of 2017
-$ php artisan bake mytemplate foo/bar
+$ php artisan generate mytemplate foo/bar

 # Override the value to 2016
-$ php artisan bake mytemplate foo/bar --copyrightYear 2016
+$ php artisan generate mytemplate foo/bar --copyrightYear 2016
 ```

 ## Tips for writing boilerplates

 * A template like `vue__component.boilerplate.txt` will become `vue:component` for cleaner organization.
 You can use `__` in your own templates.
-* **Important:** Pass a `--dry-run` flag like `php artisan bake --dry-run mytemplate foo/bar --myParam "paramvalue"` to display the output in console.
+* **Important:** Pass a `--dry-run` flag like `php artisan generate --dry-run mytemplate foo/bar --myParam "paramvalue"` to display the output in console.
 This lets you iterate and fix any potential issues without creating files.
 * You can use most of laravel's helper functions and even some other PHP classes with some advanced blade and the `@php` directive
-* You can use paths like `foo/bar/{{ $name }}` and Cookie will automatically adjust directory separators on windows.
+* You can use paths like `foo/bar/{{ $name }}` and FileGenerator will automatically adjust directory separators on windows.

 ## Formatter

 Sometimes you might need to do some string manipulation.
-Later versions of Cookie will contain more comprehensive string manipulation later.
+Later versions of FileGenerator will contain more comprehensive string manipulation later.

 #### Camel-case, Snake-case, etc